-I am currently working on a historical book that I wrote about the Milwaukee Brewers (title TBD).
-This book covers the backstory of events that led to the Braves moving to Atlanta, and Bud Selig’s fight to bring baseball back to Milwaukee through numerous setbacks and disappointments.
+I have written a historical book about the Milwaukee Brewers covering the backstory of events that led to the Braves moving to Atlanta, and Bud Selig’s fight to bring baseball back to Milwaukee through numerous setbacks and disappointments.
 Readers will follow a chronological story from the early years of Brewers baseball through struggles to gain fans and create an identity.
-McFarland & Company will be publishing the book in 2019 – just in time for the 50th anniversary of the Brewers franchise!
+McFarland & Company will be publishing Building the Brewers: Bud Selig and the Return of Major League Baseball to Milwaukee in 2019.
+You may order it here.

 I’m also in the final stages of completing a draft for a book about life with my dad – shooting the bull while fishing, grilling out, attending baseball games, drinking a beer, and fighting to complete remodeling projects.
 The Long Lake Journal: A Father and Son Memoir is the story of the ties that bind families together but can be ripped apart by heath struggles, guilt over placing loved ones in a nursing home, and death.
 It is also the emotional story of moving forward after tragic loss while honoring the past.